"You will never run again"?

 Would you go for a run today?
 Maybe walk to the grocery store rather than drive the 2 blocks?
 Take the pups for a much needed walk?

+I would.
+All of the above.
 I like to keep my "Home Life" seperate from my "Work Life" for several reasons.
 However, I make an acception after experiencing one of those "A-Ha!" moments a few weeks ago.
 My 9-5 job consists of planning events to benefit and fundraise for the Muscular Dystrophy Association (MDA).
 The best part of my job is meeting the beneficiaries of these fundraisers: the clients and their families who battle this terminal disease every hour of every day.
 You can probably understand why it's difficult to leave work emotions at work; some days tax my heart strings more than others.

 An interesting facet to my job occurs every Wednesday at clinic.
 We have the opportunity to sit in on doctor's appointments where new MDA clients receive initial diagnosis and counseling.
 Ok so it's a little intense.... but I love it.
 One gentleman stood out to me a few weeks ago.
 We'll call him Ed.